AaronConnolly/Full_Stack_AI_Interview_Coach/README.md

 ### 3. Results Page: Overall Feedback

 A view of the summary analysis and general feedback provided by the AI after the interview.
+Also a detailed analysis on each question and answer

 ![Screenshot of the Results Page: Overall Feedback](client/public/Feedback.png)

----

-### 4. Results Page: Question Breakdown

-This section shows the detailed analysis and feedback provided by the AI for each specific question and the user's answer.

 ![Screenshot of Detailed Question Analysis](client/public/Breakdown.png)

 ---